mth/yeti/doc/reference.rst

 (for example field `reference operator`_ is distinguished from `function composition`_ by not having whitespace on both sides).

-Multiline comments can be nested, and all comments are considered to be equivalent to other whitespace.
+Multi-line comments can be nested, and all comments are considered to be equivalent to other whitespace.

 Separators